Article Table Of Contents

 But today we're going to put opinions aside and just look at the cold hard facts -- over the past five years, which cities in Vermont have the grown the fastest.

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Green Mountain State that have people climbing over each other to get in.

-If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
-We’ll tell you what makes each of these 10 places in Vermont are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Vermont are growing like weeds.

 For more Vermont state reading:

 The 10 Fastest Growing Cities In Vermont For 2020